bytemonkk/FusionThreatNet/README.md

 ---

+## Academic & Industry Context

+This project was developed during the **Machine Learning Trainee – Software & Systems Security Bootcamp** organized by **NITK Surathkal** with **Saviynt** as the industry partner.

+The work focuses on applying machine learning, anomaly detection, representation learning, and cybersecurity risk analytics to detect malicious activities, assess risk levels, and prioritize security alerts in enterprise environments.

+---

 ## Dataset Information

 This project was developed as part of the **Machine Learning Trainee Program – Software & Systems Security Bootcamp conducted by NITK Surathkal in collaboration with Saviynt**.